khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

-## Using MS SQL and Power BI to Deliver Value to Stakeholders:
+## Using MS SQL for Performance and Power BI for Actionable Insights:

 What is normalization?